-A portfolio built of environmentally and socially friendly companies while staying competitive alongside other kinds of securities in a typical market environment.
-In today's modern world, investors and the general public expect companies to maintain some social conscience, and they're putting their money where their mouth is.
+Investing in a stock portfolio built of environmentally and socially friendly companies while staying competitive alongside other kinds of securities in a typical market environment is called socially responsible investing.
+In today’s modern world, investors and the general public expect companies to maintain some social conscience, and they’re putting their money where their mouth is.
 SRI is one path to seeking returns that poses a significant collateral benefit for everyone.

 How Choose An Investing Strategy That’s Right For You

 Setting up your investment strategy is like buying a new car, before you look at the different models, you need to figure out what style suits you best.
 And just like cars, there are many investment types to choose from when creating an investment strategy.
 When choosing the right investing strategy, there are questions that need to be answered first.
 What is your investment horizon?
 What returns are you seeking to achieve?
 What amount of risk are you able to tolerate?
 What are the funds in this investment to be used for?
 Answering these questions will ultimately also help in building your stock portfolio.